-You can copy (clone) your Event, which saves time and effort when creating similar experiences.
+Cloning your Event saves time and effort when creating similar experiences.
 When you clone an Event, the Event information and some content from your active products are copied to the new Event, including:

 Refers to one attendee sending a request to communicate with another attendee in an Event App or Community.

-Refers to the image you upload on the Appearance page when setting up an Event App, Community, Registration, or to the Booth Cover Image you add when creating a Sponsor, Exhibitor, Speaker, or Custom List item.
+Refers to the image you upload on the Appearance page when setting up an Event App, Community, or Registration.
+May also refer to the Booth Cover Image you add when creating a Sponsor, Exhibitor, Speaker, or Custom List item.

 Credits let you activate products and features you've purchased.
 For example, publishing an Event App takes one Event credit.
-Credits are associated with Teams, and you can review your available credits by clicking your profile image in the top right corner of the Webex Events Platform and clicking Team Settings.
-Credits display as remaining credits/total purchased.
+Credits are associated with Teams, not Events or Communities.
+To review your available credits, click your profile image in the top right corner of the Webex Events Platform, then click Team Settings.
+Credits display as 'remaining credits/total purchased'.

-An Event is the central hub where you set up all Webex Events products.
-Using any Webex Events product starts with the simple process of creating an Event or Community in the Webex Events Platform.
+When you use Webex Events, the first action you take is to create an Event or Community, then you activate and configure Webex Events products within the Event.
 When you create an Event, you'll configure basic information, set your Event Type, select your Team, upload a logo, and more.
-Once you've created your Event, you can start activating, configuring, and managing the products you need.
+Once you've created your Event, start activating, configuring, and managing the products you need.

-An Event App is an extremely flexible product that acts as a digital space for your in-person, virtual, or hybrid event.
-For in-person events, it's an excellent companion to guide and inform attendees, foster engagement, and more.
-For virtual events, it's the digital venue where attendees view live-streamed sessions, engage virtually, and more.
+An Event App is an extremely flexible product that acts as a digital guide and informative companion for your in-person attendees.
+For virtual attendees, it's the digital venue where they view live-streams, engage virtually, and more.
 For hybrid events, it's all of these!

 Alternate terms: conference app